Vikramaditya says comments against Kangana 'unfortunate'; questions her absence during 2023 disaster | Politics

 Himachal Pradesh minister Vikramaditya Singh on Saturday said the derogatory comments made against actor-turned-politician Kangana Ranaut were ''unfortunate'' even as he questioned her absence during the widespread destruction caused by heavy rains in the state in 2023.

 Ranaut has been fielded by the BJP as its candidate from the Mandi Lok Sabha seat.
-She will take on Congress state chief and sitting Mandi MP Pratibha Singh -- the wife of former chief minister Virbhadra Singh and the mother of Himachal Public Works Department minister Vikramaditya Singh.
+Congress state chief Pratibha Singh -- the wife of former chief minister Virbhadra Singh and the mother of Himachal Public Works Department minister Vikramaditya Singh -- is the sitting MP from Mandi.

 Days after Ranaut was named the BJP candidate from Mandi, the Congress kicked up a proverbial storm after derogatory comments about the actor and her constituency were posted on the social media handles of its leaders Supriya Shrinate and H S Ahir.